Symmetry and causality constraints on Fermi liquids: Three point density correlation function

 As explained in App.~F of \cite{Delacretaz:2021ufg} for the free EFT, the partial static limit of the three point function relates to the change of the two point correlation due to chemical potential.

 Analogous to the static susceptibilities from the two-point correlation functions, we expect the partial static limit of the three-point density correlations in the interacting theory to yield new thermodynamic relations.
-We now study this partial static limit for the interacting EFT where now on both the sides of Eq.~\eqref{F13interacting}, we consider the perturbative two or three point density correlation function.
+While this can be obtained from Eq.~\eqref{F13interacting}, an independent way of obtaining these relations is to examine the change of the action itself under a change of the reference state,